ringo/ringojs.org/site/documentation/security_features.md

 The policy file allows you to define fine-grained [permissions] depending on the source of the executing code.
 Thus, you can specify different permissions for different module or jar repositories, depending on your level of trust in the person providing the code.

-RingoJS comes with an [example policy file] located in `lib/ringo.policy`.
+Ringo comes with an [example policy file] located in `lib/ringo.policy`.
 It gives full permissions to Ringo's own code but limits the permissions for installed packages to the bare minimum required to run [Tusk], Jack, and most other packages.

 Note how you can use `${}` to reference java system properties.
-For example, use `${ringo.home}` to refer to code resources located in your RingoJS installation.
+For example, use `${ringo.home}` to refer to code resources located in your Ringo installation.

 ## Permissions